 What makes that 200MP telephoto camera so special?

-This telephoto powerhouse operates at a 70mm focal length with 3x optical zoom (Android Authority), putting it in direct competition with the iPhone 15 Pro's 77mm 3x telephoto and Samsung's various zoom configurations.
+This telephoto powerhouse operates at a 70mm focal length with 3x optical zoom, putting it in direct competition with the iPhone 15 Pro's 77mm 3x telephoto and Samsung's various zoom configurations.
 What sets it apart is simple.
 While Samsung uses a 200MP sensor for its main camera, Oppo is the first major manufacturer to put that resolution specifically into a telephoto lens, allowing for exceptional digital zoom quality well beyond the 3x optical range.

 How does that massive 7,500mAh battery change the game?